welkincloud-io/welkin-release-notes/README.md

 ## New Functionality

 - WEL-6084 - Displaying "From" phone number labels in the Сommunication center.
 With the release, it will be possible to add a label for the From phone field in the communication center for SMS and calls.
 This function is not available directly.
-In order to set labels for phones, you need to create a support ticket indicating which label to specify for which phone number.
+In order to set labels for phones, you need to create a support ticket (JSM ticket type = work request) indicating which label to specify for which phone number.

 ## Improvements and bug fixes